Article last updated: December 2019

-The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine, Syria, Tunisia and Turkey.
+The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine , Syria , Tunisia and Turkey.
 The MEDSTAT III programme covered nine countries, since Turkey had become an EU candidate country.
-Cooperation with Syria during the course of the programme was suspended, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
-A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering the nine ENP-South countries from MEDSTAT III as well as Libya, namely: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria and Tunisia (cooperation with Syria is suspended).
+Cooperation with Syria was suspended during the course of the programme, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
+A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering the nine ENP-South countries from MEDSTAT III as well as Libya, namely: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria (cooperation with Syria remains suspended) and Tunisia.

 MEDSTAT IV (2016-2019) — improving quality and coverage of data

 The current phase was officially launched in January 2016 and ended in August 2019.
 The MEDSTAT IV project (2016-2019) is providing expertise and technical support to:

-- promote the harmonization of statistics in line with EU and international standards in 6 domains (business register and business statistics, trade statistics and balance of payments, energy statistics, labour market statistics, migration statistics and transport statistics)
+- promote the harmonisation of statistics in line with EU and international standards in six domains (business registers and business statistics, trade statistics and balance of payments, energy statistics, labour market statistics, migration statistics and transport statistics);

-- help implement the Statistical Code of Practice for the ENP-South countries (based on the European statistics Code of Practice) and improve quality of statistics,
+- help implement the Statistical Code of Practice for the ENP-South countries (based on the European statistics Code of Practice) and improve the quality of statistics;

 - provide training on statistical methods and tools; and

-- ensure availability and visibility to a wide range of data.
+- ensure availability and visibility of a wide range of data.